 Resultingly, resources and training regarding child sex trafficking may be, or become, available for use by juvenile justice agencies.
-However, establishment of the task force is discretionary, making such training contingent on its creation, and North Dakota law does not statutorily require individuals employed by juvenile justice agencies to receive the training.
+However, establishment of the task force is discretionary, making such training contingent on its creation and continued operation, and North Dakota law does not statutorily require individuals employed by juvenile justice agencies to receive the training.

-6.2.1 Recommendation: Statutorily mandate statewide training for juvenile justice agencies on identification and response to child sex trafficking.

-Policy Goal 6.3 State law mandates ongoing, trafficking-specific training on victim-centered investigations for law enforcement.
+- 6.2.1 Recommendation: Statutorily mandate statewide training for juvenile justice agencies on identification and response to child sex trafficking.
+(See Issue Brief 6.2.) - Policy Goal 6.3 State law mandates ongoing, trafficking-specific training on victim-centered investigations for law enforcement. - PARTIALLY MET